Patient education: Allergy to penicillin and related antibiotics (Beyond the Basics)

 ●Rashes that involve hives (raised, intensely itchy spots that come and go over hours) or occur with other allergic symptoms like wheezing or swelling of the skin or throat suggest a true allergy (picture 1).

 ●Rashes that are flat, blotchy, and spread over days but do not change by the hour are less likely to represent a dangerous allergy (picture 2).
 These rashes typically start after several days of treatment.

 It can be difficult to distinguish between different types of rashes that occurred in the past.
 Taking a photograph of a rash is always helpful.

 Allergic reactions — An allergic reaction occurs when the immune system begins to recognize a drug as something "foreign."
 Several different symptoms can indicate that a person is allergic to penicillin.
 These include hives (raised, intensely itchy spots that come and go over hours) (picture 1), angioedema (swelling of the tissue under the skin, commonly around the face), throat tightness, wheezing, coughing, and trouble breathing from asthma-like reactions (narrowing of the airways into the lungs).

 A past history of these types of reactions is important because the person might develop a more severe reaction, such as anaphylaxis, if they were to take the antibiotic again.
 Mild to moderate allergic reactions to penicillins occur in 1 to 5 percent of people.

 Anaphylaxis — Anaphylaxis is a sudden, potentially life-threatening allergic reaction.
 Symptoms include those of an allergic reaction, as well as very low blood pressure, difficulty breathing, abdominal pain, swelling of the throat or tongue, and/or diarrhea or vomiting.
 Fortunately, anaphylaxis is uncommon.
-(See "Patient information: Anaphylaxis symptoms and diagnosis (Beyond the Basics)".)
+(See "Patient education: Anaphylaxis symptoms and diagnosis (Beyond the Basics)".)